wp-plugins/nextgen-facebook/readme.txt

 = Version 6.5-dev1 =

-* Improved YouTube video preview image selection by comparing all available sizes and choosing the largest.
+* Improved the selection of YouTube video preview images by comparing all available sizes and choosing the largest.
+* Added a flush of the object cache (for that specific post ID) when a Post or Page is updated.

 = Version 6.4 =